Chilliwack: Geography

-Chilliwack is located in the Upper Fraser Valley, 100 kilometres (60 mi) east of Vancouver on the Trans-Canada Highway.
+Chilliwack is located in the Upper Fraser Valley, 100 km east of Vancouver on the Trans-Canada Highway.
 The city is bounded on the north by the Fraser River, and on the south by the Canada-United States border.

 Chilliwack is surrounded by tall mountain peaks, such as Mount Cheam and Slesse Mountain, and large rivers (the Fraser and Vedder).

 Geology

 The Chilliwack Batholith forms much of the North Cascades in southwestern British Columbia, Canada and the U.S. state of Washington.
 The geological structure is primarily named after the City of Chilliwack, where it is the most notable geological feature.

 The Chilliwack Batholith is part of the Pemberton Volcanic Belt and is the largest mass of exposed intrusive rock in the Cascade Volcanic Arc.
 The age of the Chilliwack batholith ranges from 26 to 29 million years old.

 In 2013, Maclean's reported that, with an average annual temperature of 10.5 C, Chilliwack is the warmest city in Canada.